mabafaba/vex/philosophy.md

    - Identify and document all forms of coupling
    - Consider API contracts, data structures, events, and shared state as dependencies
-   - Be especially vigilant about hidden dependencies
+   - Be especially vigilant about hidden dependencies, such as passing around complex objects

 8. **Write Intentional Code**